Be a pilot at Open Cockpit Day

 Fans of the 1986 Tom Cruise movie “Top Gun” may recognize those names as call signs of fighter pilots, and they may also be interested in Open Cockpit Day on Saturday at Castle Air Museum.

-About 40 of the museum’s 70 aircraft are cracked open, and visitors can sit in the pilot’s seat, according to Joe Pruzzo, CEO of the museum.
+About 40 of the museum’s 70 aircraft are cracked open, and visitors can get a closer look, according to Joe Pruzzo, CEO of the museum.
 The bellies of many larger jets are also opened, and visitors can check out the guts of the machinery.

 Museum staff also plan helicopter rides and a simulator of an F-14 Tomcat, the fighter jets flown by Maverick and Iceman.

-Note: *This story has been corrected from an earlier version.